elsheena/ElsheenaEats/README.md

 ### Things to be done:
 - [x] Implement dish rating system and styling
-- [ ] Make it so that the rating can be shown as half stars
+- [x] Make it so that the rating can be shown as half stars
 - [x] Add a button that resets the categories filter
 - [x] Add a note when there are no dishes with the selected category (for example soup with a mark vegetarian)
+- [x] Add a back button in the item page to take the user back to the previous page (cart, order, menu)